Film Production and Media Studies, Media Studies

 Chris Skurka is an assistant professor in the Department of Film/Video and Media Studies and is a member of the Science Communication Program faculty.
 His research centers on the effects of public communication efforts to promote engagement with health, science, and environmental issues.
 Issues of interest include climate change communication, anti-tobacco messaging, and communication about the social determinants of health.
 He is particularly interested in the role of emotion in how audiences respond to such media messages.
 Often, he studies how media messages can promote civic engagement, such as support for social policies and willingness to engage in political activism.

 Dr. Skurka has received top paper awards from the National Communication Assocation conference and the International Communication Assocation conference.
 In 2019, he received the AEJMC Science, Health, Environment, and Risk Communication Article of the Year Award.
 His work has been supported by the National Science Foundation.

-Dr. Skurka teaches research methods and science/health/environmental media effects in the Department of Media Studies and the Department of Advertising/Public Relations.
+Dr. Skurka teaches research methods, science/health/environmental communication, and political communication in the Department of Media Studies and the Department of Advertising/Public Relations.

 In the News

 Skurka, C., Niederdeppe, J., & Winett, L. (2020).
 There’s more to the story: Both individual and collective policy narratives can increase support for community-level action.
 International Journal of Communication, 40, 4160–4179.

 Skurka, C., Winett, L., Jarman-Miller, H, & Niederdeppe, J. (2020).
 All things being equal: Distinguishing proportionality and equity in moral reasoning.
 Social Psychological and Personality Science. doi:10.1177/1948550619862261

 Skurka, C., Niederdeppe, J., & Nabi, R. (2019).
 Kimmel on climate: Disentangling the emotional ingredients of a satirical monologue.
 Science Communication. doi:10.1177/1075547019853837